davidroyer/vue2-editor/docs/README.md

 ```

 ## How To Use Custom Quill Modules
+There are 2 ways of using custom modules with Vue2Editor.
+This is partly because there have been cases in which errors are thrown when importing and attempting to declare custom modules, and partly because I believe it actually separates the concerns nicely.

+### Custom Modules Implementation - Version 1

 Vue2Editor now exports Quill to assist in this process.
 1. When importing VueEditor, also import Quill.
 2. Import your custom module
 3. Register that custom module via the imported Quill